What's Coming to Netflix in December 2021

 - How to Ruin Christmas (Season 2) N – Second season of the South African holiday-themed comedy series.

-- Roaring Twenties: Austin (Season 1 – New Episodes Weekly) N – Filmed over lockdown, this new reality series sees 20-somethings experience the highs and lows of being in that age group.
+- Roaring Twenties: Austin (Season 1 – New Episodes Weekly) N – Filmed over lockdown, this new reality series sees 20-somethings experience the highs and lows of being in that age group (could also be called Twentysomethings: Austin – Netflix doesn’t know it seems).

 - Saturday Morning All Star Hits!
 (Season 1) N – Adult hybrid animation series designed as a love letter to the 80s and 90s.